Eventually, emulsion paint does go off. But how do you know it’s gone off, and what’s the best way to extend its shelf life?

 There are a few ways to tell if your emulsion has gone off, from the smell (old paint smells horrendous!) to the shape of the tin.

-The smell is the biggest giveaway that your emulsion paint has gone off.
+The smell is the biggest giveaway that your emulsion has gone off.
 Imagine a scent that’s a combination of sour milk and wet dog.
-That’s the nasty smell of emulsion paint that’s gone off!
+That’s the nasty smell of emulsion that’s gone off!

 Consistency of Paint